 AMALI designated courses should be designed to facilitate the students’ ability to accomplish the following learning outcomes:

 In Fall 2021 the Academic Senate approved a new graduation requirement starting fall 2023 for all incoming first time in college students.
-Each student must complete at least one course in “IDEAS.”
+Each student must complete at least one 3 credit hour course in “IDEAS.”
 These are courses designed to recognize the benefits and challenges of living in a diverse society and to address the influence of power among social groups within the United States.

 IDEAS designated courses may count both towards this graduation requirement and general education requirements; however, IDEAS courses cannot count towards both the IDEAS graduation requirement and the AMALI graduation requirement.

 Students can satisfy the IDEAS graduation requirement in three ways: